 Ribbon Candy

-How To Make DIY Candy Ribbon Christmas Place Card Holders
+How to Make DIY Candy Ribbon Christmas Place Card Holders

-If you’re new to hand lettering take a moment to practice both thick downward and thin upward strokes on a separate sheet of paper as well as the names of the folks you’ll be writing out.
-I promise it’s easier than it looks!
+If you’re new to hand lettering, take a moment to practice both thick downward and thin upward strokes on a separate sheet of paper as well as the names of the folks you’ll be writing out.

-Wet your brush with water and swirl in the color of your choice to activate the paint.
+Step 2 – Wet your brush with water and swirl in the color of your choice to activate the paint.
 If you’d like, swirl a few colors together on your paint palette creating a new color, all the while mixing in water until you reach the translucency of your liking.

-Then move to your white place cards for the real thing!
+Step 3 – Then move to your white place cards for the real thing!
 If it’s helpful, lightly write out the names in pencil first, so you’ll have a spacing guide as you begin brush lettering.

 Allow place cards to dry and if need be, erase any visible pencil lines, but don’t erase over the watercolor!

-Break the ribbon candy pieces in half, so there are three loops or “humps,” if you will, at the top of each piece.
+Step 4Break the ribbon candy pieces in half, so there are three loops or “humps,” if you will, at the top of each piece.

-Place the name cards atop the ribbon candy pieces in between the 2nd and 3rd “humps.”
+Step 5 – Place the name cards atop the ribbon candy pieces in between the 2nd and 3rd “humps.”

 Easy Ideas for DIY Name Card Holders